You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 Temperature regulation: Tools like ChiliPad dynamically cool/warm your mattress to match circadian temperature rhythms.
 Expensive but effective for some people.

-- Glycine: 3g before bed may improve sleep quality by enhancing the inhibitory tone of GABA neurons in the suprachiasmatic nucleus and lowering core body temperature.
+- Glycine: 3g before bed may improve sleep quality by lowering core body temperature.

 When to Seek Medical Help: Sleep Disorders